Samso9th/cmd_GPT_chatbot/README.md

 This is a simple chat-bot that uses the OpenAI ChatGPT API.

-You can watch the original video walkthrough that uses the davinci-model [here](https://youtu.be/jQFhtFMDz1s).
-There will be a new video coming shortly to match the new code.
+You can watch the video walkthrough i used that uses the davinci-model [here](https://youtu.be/jQFhtFMDz1s).

 # Setup